flightlessphotos/flightlessphotos.github.io/pages/cosplay.md

 permalink: /cosplay
 ---

-You have spent hours crafting your cosplay, now let us help you show off your talent with professional photography that will have you looking your best!
-We are now booking affordable, private, cosplay photoshoots in the Boston area year round.
-If you like the picture we took of you at the con, you will love what we can do for you during a dedicated photo shoot.
-Please note that we are currently only booking location shoots while we finish building our studio.
-We love cosplay!
+You have spent hours crafting your cosplay, now let me help you show off your talent with professional photography that will have you looking your best!
+I am now booking affordable, private, cosplay photoshoots in Boston and the greater New England area year round.
+If you like the picture I took of you at the convention, you will love what I can do for you during a dedicated photo shoot.

 <h2>Events and Conventions</h2>
 Flightless Photos has been performing free impromptu professional hallshots for cosplayers since 2018.
-If we took your picture, we would love for you to use it however you would like!
+If I took your picture, I would love for you to use it however you would like!
 Simply mention FlightlessPhotos.com or tag @flightless.photos on Instagram. 📸
 Permission to use individual photos is granted to the people appearing in those photos, licensed under a Create Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
 All other use, including use in algorithm training or facial recognition data sets, is strictly forbidden unless explicitly granted by the copyright holder.